lmaughan921/experience-manager-brand-portal.en/help/using/configure-brand-portal-with-aem-assets-cloud-service.md

 * DSTRQ3 (Request 3): System triggers another request to publish the folder in which the asset exist and replicates the folder in Brand Portal.

 **Distribution agent response**:
-* queue-bpdistributionagent0 (DSTRQ2): The asset is published on Brand Portal.
+* queue-bpdistributionagent0 (DSTRQ2): The asset is published to Brand Portal.
 * queue-bpdistributionagent0 (DSTRQ3): System replicates the folder containing the asset in Brand Portal.

 In the above example, an additional request and response is triggered.
-The system could not find the parent folder (a.k.a Add Path) on Brand Portal, therefore, triggers an addtional request to create a parent folder with the same name on Brand Portal where the asset is published.
+The system could not find the parent folder (a.k.a Add Path) in Brand Portal because the asset was published for the first-time, therefore, triggers an addtional request to create a parent folder with the same name in Brand Portal where the asset is published.

-If the parent folder already exist (a.k.a.
-Add Path) on Brand Portal, additional request will not be triggered.
+If the parent folder of same name exist (a.k.a.
+Add Path) in Brand Portal, additional request is not triggered.

 >[!NOTE]
    >